The Eye of the World: Chapter 52

 They talk about what happened, and the Aes Sedai explains that the two Forsaken probably were trapped near the surface, and that the patch on the Dark One's prison weakened enough to free them.
 When Rand wants to tell them that he killed Shai'tan, she corrects him and says that they should still call him the Dark One, or at least Ba'alzamon.
 He then understands that he was wielding the One Power.
 Moiraine has already told Nynaeve and Egwene, so they are not surprised when he understands, but the Aes Sedai makes him tell her everything that happened in detail.

 The others return from the cavern with a large gold chest ornate with silver, a big bundle of folded cloth and fragments of pottery.
-When they see Rand, they tell him how good it is to see him alive and that the women denied them from looking for him.
+When they see Rand, they tell him how good it is to see him alive and that the women stopped them from looking for him.

 When Mat asks how come the things they found in the Eye weren't destroyed, Moiraine tells him that they weren't put there to be destroyed, and takes the pottery pieces from Mat.
 She puts it together into a perfect circle, with the ancient symbol of the Aes Sedai: the Flame of Tar Valon, joined with the Dragon's Fang.
 She gives Lan a knife, and he picks the largest fragment and brings the knife down with full force.
 There is not a mark on the piece, and the Aes Sedai says that it is cuendillar, heartstone, and that once made, nothing can break it.
 When Mat wonders how the piece was shattered, she tells him that it is one of the seals on the Dark One's prison.